vasu31dev/playwright-ts/docs/Utilities.md

 ### Action Utilities

-The `actionutils` module provides a set of utility functions that simplify common actions in Playwright.
+The `action-utils` module provides a set of utility functions that simplify common actions in Playwright.
 These functions are designed to make your tests more readable and maintainable and to reduce the amount of boilerplate code you need to write.

-Here's an example of how to use the `actionutils` functions:
+Here's an example of how to use the `action-utils` functions:

 ```typescript
 import { gotoURL, click, fill, type, check, uploadFiles, selectByValue } from '@ActionUtils';